(858) 586 7777 | About | Testimonials | Contact

 1- Maintaining Hierarchy:

-After trying many possibilities, we finally decided not to re-invent the wheel.
+After trying many possibilities, we finally decided not to reinvent the wheel.
 We used iOS built-in UITableView component which at least provides a single nested level list structure with automatic scroll handling.
 But this time instead of completely depending on this UI component, we created a data structure that keeps track of each Parent-Child relationship among data items.
-Some of its responsibilities provide the following information about data items:

 • (BOOL)isRoot;